NASA-NJU/FlyMon/simulations/README.md

 The above script automatically executes all the accuracy test code.
 The `-r` parameter means how many times each set of parameters is repeated.

-It took about 3~5 hours to complete the above tests.
-When all tests are completed, you can view the results in the [results](./results/) directory.
+It took about **25 hours** to complete the above tests.
+When all tests are completed, you can view the results in the [result](./result/) directory.
-We prepared a snapshot of the results from our early experiments in the [result_snapshot](./result_snapshot) directory.
-The output results are saved in CSV format.
-We explain the meaning of the output in the first line of the csv files in the result snapshot.

 ## File Description